Saturdays start slow. Even hound dogs sleep in, worn out from chasing girls all night, and finding food hard to get too.

 This river separates Argentina and Uruguay.
 Though it isn’t the Mississippi or the Nile, or the Amazon, it meets the rock test.
 If a body of water is so big you can’t throw a rock across it, it becomes a river.
 The rivers, long ago, were the original freeways and big paddle wheels moving up and down the Mississippi are still romantic.
 Mark Twain, as great a writer as he is, looked fondly back on his days as a riverboat captain as some of his happiest.

 Walking down Uruguay Street is an easy walk and when you come upon the river you are surprised there are so few craft on it.
-There is a new pier that lets me walk out over the river and I look way up and down, both directions.
+There is a new pier that lets me walk out over the river.
 A lady walking her dog takes a few snapshots this morning but no one else, but us, is on the pier.
-A ferry chugs past us taking people to Argentina – those who have the right papers.
+A ferry chugs past us taking people to Argentina – those who have their papers in order.

-I spy a fisherman dock his small boat on the river bank and take his photo.
+I spy a fisherman docking his small boat on the river bank and hold up my phone to ask permission to take his photo.

-True to colors, he stands in his boat, lifts two huge catfish he has caught and gives me a thumbs up when he sees me.
+He stands up in his boat, lifts two huge catfish he has caught and gives me a thumbs up.
 People here are so friendly you wish some of it could be spread around the world.
 His catfish are so big I can see their whiskers from the bridge I’m standing on.

 He doesn’t understand English, but he knows what I am saying.